kiranraoboinapally/java-web-dev-practice/README.md

   - **do-while/**: Programs using the `do-while` loop.
   - **while/**: Programs using the `while` loop.
 - **patterns/**: Programs for generating various patterns.
+- **ques.md**: This file contains a complete list of all the questions and problems available in this repository.

 ---